Introduction¶

 At this point, consider either to modify the closest VEE Port:

-- in the C IDE: start from an empty project that match with the MCU.
+in the C IDE, start from an empty project that matches with the MCU.

 Or to start from scratch a new VEE Port:

-In the SDK: create the VEE Port and refer to the selected VEE Port as a model for implementation (refer to the VEE Port Creation documentation).
+Create the VEE Port project and refer to the selected VEE Port as a model for implementation (refer to the VEE Port Creation documentation for SDK 6 or SDK 5).

 Make sure to link with: